shaunchuah/musicsamples/README.md

 Cryogenic QR code labels were bulk printed from a label printing company and research samples were tagged at the point of collection and registered onto SampleTrek.
 At specified receiving entrypoints to various lab workflows the samples were scanned in bulk to update their location (alternatively a status could be set into the location eg. "Departure Glasgow").

-### Electronic lab notebook with sample tagging (Deprecated as of 1/09/2021)

-A mini electronic lab notebook was created which allows tagging of samples used in order to facilitate collaboration and to allow easy finding of relevant data pertaining to experiments carried out on the sampls.

 ### Built With